quasarframework/quasar-framework.org/source/guide/ajax-requests.md

 title: Ajax Requests
 ---

-> Quasar recommends axios during project initialization: `Use Axios for Ajax calls?
+> Quasar recommends Axios during project initialization: `Use Axios for Ajax calls?
 (Y/n)`

 Then you should create a new plugin `axios.js` that looks like this:
 (Here you can also specifiy additional settings for your axios instance)